 LUNG CANCER LEGISLATION

 The American Lung Cancer Screening Initiative works closely with Congress to raise awareness for lung cancer.
 On December 1st, 2020, the Senate Resolution we co-drafted in support of lung cancer awareness and lung cancer screening was passed by unanimous consent.
-Here are more details about the resolution below.
+Here are more details about the resolution and our other work below.

 Designating November 2020 as ‘‘National Lung Cancer Awareness Month’’ and expressing support for the early detection of lung cancer.